keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 If you maintain the backend of an IoT device it's very likely that you would like to have a 'Offline Detection' capability.
 Most devices send messages to the cloud with a known frequency, for example a heartbeat message.
 If you don't get any messages for more than x minutes... it's offline!

-This post describes one way of building this Offline Detection capability.
-In a very scalable and cost-effective way using cloud native technologies on the Microsoft Azure cloud.
+This post describes one way of building this Offline Detection capability, in a very scalable and cost-effective way using cloud native technologies on the Microsoft Azure cloud.

 ##  The Challenges